U.S. ED OCR – 2020 Title IX Final Rule

 Updated Policy & Procedure

-The university updated its policy and procedures on sex discrimination and gender-based violence to be in compliance with the Regulations and submitted copies to university and union stakeholders for review.
-The Interim EP 1.204 and AP 1.204 will be effective as of August 14, 2020 (“Effective Date”) and available on the University’s Policy and Procedure Information System on the Effective Date: https://www.hawaii.edu/policy/.
+The University updated its policy and procedures on sex discrimination and sex-based violence to be in compliance with the Regulations and submitted copies to University and union stakeholders for review.
+The EP 1.204 and AP 1.204will be effective as of August 14, 2020 (“Effective Date”) and available on the University’s Policy and Procedure Information System on the Effective Date: https://www.hawaii.edu/policy/.

-Policy: EP 1.204, version January 2020, the University’s Policy and Procedure on Sexual Harassment and Gender-Based Violence was revised to be the University’s Executive Policy on Title IX Sexual Harassment.
-The new EP 1.204 policy applies to sexual harassment under Title IX of the Education Amendments Act of 1972 as implemented and defined by the relevant sections of 34 C.F.R.
+Policy: EP 1.204, version January 2020, the University’s former Policy and Procedure on Sexual Harassment and Sex-Based Violence was revised to be the University’s Executive Policy on Title IX Sexual Harassment.
+The new EP 1.204 (effective February 1, 2023) applies to sexual harassment under Title IX of the Education Amendments Act of 1972 as implemented and defined by the relevant sections of 34 C.F.R.
 Part 106.
-Sex and gender-based discrimination that occurs on or after the Effective Date and does not fall within the meaning of “sexual harassment” as defined under 34 C.F.R. § 106.30 may be subject to processing under EP 1.202 and AP 9.920.
+Sex-based discrimination that occurs on or after the Effective Date and does not fall within the meaning of “sexual harassment” as defined under 34 C.F.R. § 106.30 may be subject to processing under EP 1.202 and AP 9.920.

-Procedures: The procedures under EP 1.204, version January 2020, are no longer effective for allegations of Title IX Sexual Harassment as defined under the new policy.
+Procedures: The procedures under EP 1.204, version January 2020, are no longer effective for allegations of Title IX Sexual Harassment as defined under the new EP 1.204 (effective February 1, 2023).
 Title IX Sexual Harassment and other prohibited conduct under the new policy that occur on or after the Effective Date will be processed under AP 1.204.

-AP 1.204 is University’s new administrative procedure and provides a grievance process for the University for formal complaints of Title IX sexual harassment as defined in 34 C.F.R.
-Part 106 and Executive Policy (EP) 1.204.
+AP 1.204 (effective January 2022) is University’s new administrative procedure and provides a grievance process for the University for formal complaints of Title IX sexual harassment as defined in 34 C.F.R.
+Part 106 and EP 1.204 (effective February 1, 2023).
 As required by 34 C.F.R.
 Part 106, this grievance process is “designed to impartially evaluate all relevant evidence so that determinations regarding responsibility are accurate and reliable, ensuring that victims of sexual harassment receive justice in the form of remedies.”

-New Resource for O’ahu campuses: The university’s new UH Confidential Advocate program provides confidential advocacy services and case management to victims* of sex discrimination and gender-based violence, who are students or employees of an UH campus on O’ahu.
+For O’ahu campuses: The University’s UH Confidential Advocate program provides confidential advocacy services and case management to victims* of sex discrimination and sex-based violence, who are students or employees of an UH campus on O’ahu.

 Confidential Resources for the neighbor island campuses will continue to be made available.
 More information on confidential resources for UH students and employees, including advocate contact information, is available at https://www.hawaii.edu/titleix/help/confidential/.